rezozero/starting-blocks/README.md

     // If you want to use example Page and Home classes in your project
     Page: "./../bower_components/pageblock-framework/src/pages/page",
     Home: "./../bower_components/pageblock-framework/src/pages/home",
-    // Then your own project files
+    // Then your own project vendor libs
     // …
 };
 ```